pmnlla/reload/ci/README.md

 - Github PR Number (as self.deps.pr_id)
 - Github Repo (as self.deps.pr_repo)
 - Github Authentication Token (as self.deps.gh_token)
+- ID of the author, as exposed through commits, by the Github API
+- List of files modified

-- Aside from these factors, no additional information is exposed to an intent.
+Aside from these factors, no additional information is exposed to an intent.

 An intent is meant to ping the Github API independently for any of its additional requirements, such as authors & contributors, modified files, diffs & patches, etc.